Excellent: 4.9/ 5 ★★★★★ based on 119 reviews

 Facilities at the Airport

 Cardiff Airport is a busy passenger hub, and as such has all the facilities you would expect from an airport of this size.
-There are a good range of places to eat and drink in the terminal, along with well-known high street shops, duty-free shopping and other support services to make your time in the terminal pleasant.
+There is a good range of places to eat and drink in the terminal, along with well-known high street shops, duty-free shopping and other support services to make your time in the terminal pleasant.

 The airport serves both leisure and business travellers, and both are well catered for.
 If you’re looking for somewhere quiet to get some work done before your flight, you can book into the executive lounge, or why not get your trip started in style with a glass of prosecco in the bar?